Glamorgan County Silver Ball Trophy

-The Glamorgan County Silver Ball Trophy (also known as the Glamorgan County High Motive Silver Ball Trophy) is a Welsh rugby union competition open to all non-premier Welsh Rugby Union (WRU) clubs playing in the Glamorgan area.
+The Glamorgan County Silver Ball Trophy (also known as the Glamorgan County Silver Ball Trophy) is a Welsh rugby union competition open to all non-premier Welsh Rugby Union (WRU) clubs playing in the Glamorgan area.

 History

 The Silver Ball competition was suggested by Glamorgan County president Glan Williams in 1955.
 The first tournament took place in 1956 when J. Norman Hunt volunteered to meet the costs.
 It was open to all 64 WRU clubs in the Glamorgan region.
 The Silver Ball Trophy was made by Birmingham-based trophy maker Thomas Fattorini Ltd and cost £100 to produce.
 The idea was to match eight junior teams against the county's eight first class sides, but a poor response from the senior teams resulted in the Welsh Academicals being drafted in to make a realistic quarter finals.

 The tournament also produces the SA Brains trophy which is awarded to the team to have scored the most tries during the buildup to the final.
 This team is then invited to play the Silver Ball winners in a pre-season friendly for the President's Cup.

 The trophy is sponsored by Chemical Corporation since season 2019/20.